 (f) Commence the first WLTP-Brake cycle of the bedding section at a brake temperature of (23 ± 5) °C. Commence the subsequent four repetitions of the WLTP-Brake cycle following the temperature provisions described in paragraph 9.2.2.;

 (g) Perform the bedding section on the same dynamometer as for the emissions measurement section.
 Do not disassemble the brake parts between the two sections of the test to avoid modifying the contact points.
 If the brake parts are disassembled after the beginning of the bedding procedure, they are no longer suitable for completing bedding and emissions measurements.
-In such a case, the testing facility shall replace with new brake parts and repeat the bedding procedure from the beginning.
+In such a case, the testing facility shall replace them with new brake parts and repeat the bedding procedure from the beginning.

 Failure to comply with any of the provisions described in this paragraph shall result in an invalid bedding procedure.
 In such a case, it is not possible to proceed with the emissions measurement section.
 The testing facility shall perform the bedding procedure from the beginning using new brake parts.